 Polyunsaturated fats include:

-- polyunsaturated margarines (check the label for the word ‘polyunsaturated’)
+- polyunsaturated margarines (check the food label for the word ‘polyunsaturated’)

 - sunflower, safflower, soybean, corn, cottonseed, grapeseed and sesame oils